 Goods exports to Solomon Islands

-Top exports: sugar and sugar cane confectionary, iron and steel, dairy products
+Top exports: sugars and sugar confectionary, meat, dairy products, iron and steel

 Top imports: wood and wood products, coconut oil